rizqi-maulidi/Rizqi-Maulidi/README.md

-<h1 align="center">Hi there, I'm Rizqi 👋</h1>
+<h1 align="center">Hi there, I'm Rizqi Maulidi 👋</h1>

 🎓 I'm a Data Enthusiast and a mathematics graduate from UIN Syarif Hidayatullah Jakarta
-💼 Currently interning at Coding Camp powered by DBS Foundation (Machine Learning Engineer Cohort)
+💼 Currently interning at Naradata ID
 🔬 Aspiring Data Scientist and Machine Learning Engineer
 📚 Passionate about unlocking insights and solving problems through Data and AI